miku/esdump/README.md

-This tool uses HTTP GET only, and does not clear scrolls (which would probably use [DELETE](https://github.com/elastic/go-elasticsearch/blob/6f36a473b19f05f20933da8f59347b308ab46594/esapi/api.clear_scroll.go#L60)) so this tools work with read-only servers, that only allow GET.
+This tool uses HTTP GET only, and does not clear scrolls (which would probably use [DELETE](https://github.com/elastic/go-elasticsearch/blob/6f36a473b19f05f20933da8f59347b308ab46594/esapi/api.clear_scroll.go#L60)) so this tool works with read-only servers, that only allow GET.

 ## Install